pranall/GNN/diversify/README.md

 Explanation: A snippet of traning log whoch completed all 15 epochs.

-It must be noted that since one epoch took around 18 minutes to complete, higher epochs like 10,15 and 20 epochs took enormous time to compute which is why the same .ipynb file was run simultaneously in three different colab with one including the virtual JetStream2 Colab whoch posed as a drawback since all the logs are not in one single .ipynb file.
+It must be noted that since one epoch took around 18 minutes to complete, higher epochs like 10,15 and 20 epochs took enormous time to compute which is why the same .ipynb file was run simultaneously in three different colab with one including the virtual JetStream2 Colab which posed as a drawback since all the logs are not in one single .ipynb file.
 Usage of less epochs is highly recommended.

 This README file offers a full-proof guide on how a GNN is ran on EMG dataset.
-It must be noted that in this case, neither GNN is incorrect and neither is EMG dataset (it is well processed and is just fine).
+It must be noted that in this case, neither GNN as a model is incorrect and neither is EMG dataset (it is well processed and is just fine).
 The key issue lies their individual architecture.
 In the most simple terms, GNN and EMG are like oil and water; no matter how much we mix them, they can never be mixed due to their properties.

 ## Acknowledgement and References